LucasDelfino92/morrowindsharp/readme.md

 Because this modlist is offered "as is" and to be considered complete, I won't be answering compatibility questions.
 Instructions on the installation and use of [**TES3View**](appendix.md#checking-for-conflicts) are provided.
 Use that tool to detect and solve conflicts.

+Two versions of this modlist are available:
+- The standard version, consisting of roughly 100 mods.
+- The essentials version, consisting of roughly 30 mods.

 [**Click here to get started**](setup.md).

 ## My setup